-The tone oscillator is activated by pressing the front panel button.
-Tone will active only while the tone button is pressed.
-Tone is routed where specified in the Setup Menu.
+The tone oscillator is activated by pressing the front panel key.
+Tone will active only while the tone key is pressed.
+Tone is routed where specified in the setup menu.
 Routing choices include: outputs, outputs and tracks, tracks only, or no tone routing (disabled).
-Tone can only be recorded to the head of a sound file.
-To record tone, press the tone button and continue to hold it down while starting to record.
-Subsequent presses of the tone button are locked out to prevent tone from inadvertently being recorded.
+Tone can only be recorded to the head of an audio file.
+To record tone, press the tone key and continue to hold it down while starting to record.
+Subsequent presses of the tone key are locked out to prevent tone from inadvertently being recorded.